surajkota/kubeflow-manifests/website/content/en/docs/deployment/add-ons/load-balancer/guide.md

                 name: platform.example.com
         ```
 1. The central dashboard should now be available at `https://kubeflow.platform.example.com`.
 Open a browser and navigate to this URL.
+> Note: It might a few minutes for DNS changes to propagate and for your URL to work.
+Check if the DNS entry propogated with the [Google Admin Toolbox](https://toolbox.googleapps.com/apps/dig/#CNAME/)

 ## Clean up